• Skip to primary navigation

 Instructions

-1. Place prepared potatoes in a medium saucepan and cover with cold water about 1-2″ above.
-Bring to a boil and then lower to medium-high heat and cook until fork-tender, about 15-20 minutes.
-Reserve about 1 cup of starchy potato water.
+1. Place the potatoes in a medium saucepan and cover them with cold water to a depth of 1-2 inches above the tops of the potatoes.
+Bring to a boil over high heat, then lower the heat to medium-high and cook until fork-tender, 15-20 minutes.
+Reserve about 1 cup of the starchy potato cooking water.

-3. Place the potatoes back in the saucepan and add in the salt, sour cream, butter, onion powder, garlic powder, black pepper and chives and mash with a potato masher until smooth.
-Add potato water as needed to reach your desired consistency (I usually add about ½ cup).
-Taste and adjust seasoning, adding more salt or black pepper, if desired.
+3. Return the potatoes to the now-empty saucepan and add in the sour cream, softened butter, salt, onion powder, garlic powder, and black pepper.
+Mash with a potato masher until smooth.
+Add the reserved potato water as needed to reach your desired consistency, approximately ½ cup.
+Taste and adjust the seasonings, adding more salt or black pepper, if desired.
+Garnish with chives.
+Serve immediately.

 Notes